__________________________________________

 No. Most Karaites take a straightforward approach towards the verses which are interpreted by the Rabbis as calling for a separation between meat and milk, i.e. Exodus 23:19, Exodus 34:26 and Deuteronomy 14:21.

-Karaites interpret these verses to mean that no mammal should be cooked in its own mother's milk, either because of the moral terpitude of the act in that it demonstrates great disrespect for the sacred institution of motherhood, or because cooking an animal in its mother's milk was a common ritual among idol worshiping sects of the ancient Near East.
+Karaites interpret these verses to mean that no mammal should be cooked in its own mother's milk, either because of the moral terpitude of the act in that it demonstrates great disrespect for the sacred institution of motherhood, or because cooking an animal in its mother's milk was a common fertility ritual among idol worshiping sects of the ancient Near East.

 __________________________________________

-Before we answer this question, it is important to point out that the name of the holiday is actually not "Passover" or "Pesah" at all.
+Before we answer this question, it is important to point out that the name of the holiday in the Torah is actually not "Passover" or "Pesah" at all.
 Rather, it is "Hag HaMazoth", the "Festival of Unleavened Bread".
-The name "Pesah" ("Passover") refers only to the lamb sacrifice that is brought on the preceding evening.
-Never once in the entire Tanach is the word "Pesah" used to refer to the holiday of Hag HaMazoth itself.
+(See, for instance, Leviticus 23:6.)
+The name "Pesah" ("Passover") refers only to the lamb sacrifice that is brought on the evening preceding the beginning of the holiday.
 Therefore, it is a mistake — ubiquitous among Rabbinical Jews — to call the holiday "Hag Pesah" or "Passover".

 On the first night of Hag HaMazoth, which commences when the sun sinks below the horizon marking the beginning of the 15th day of the first (Biblical) month, Karaite families gather together to recount the story of the exodus from Egypt, as all Israel is commanded to do in Exodus 13:8.

 Karaites do not use the standard Rabbinical hagaddah to recount the story.
 Rather, they use special Karaite hagaddoth, the focus of which is actual passages from the exodus story in the Torah.
 In addition to these passages, Karaite hagaddoth contain additional passages from the Tanach, such as Psalms, as well as some later Karaite songs and poetry.
+You may click the link to purchase the latest version of the Karaite Insights Haggadah for Hag HaMazoth in the Tradition of Karaism.

 In general, Karaites are very critical of the standard Rabbinical hagaddah, which they claim focuses far too little on the actual story of the exodus and far too much on Rabbinical anecdotes, traditions and midrashic (homiletical) interpretations.

 During Hag HaMazoth, Karaites do not eat hametz (leaven), although they define hametz variously.
 Certain Karaites hold that hametz includes anything at all that has undergone a fermentation process.
-This includes — besides bread — wine, cheese and vinegar, for example.
+This includes — besides bread — wine, yogurt, cheese and vinegar, for example.

 In either case, Karaites will not consume products that contain se'or (concentrated leavening agents) such as yeast, baking powder or baking soda, since this is prohibited in Exodus 13:7 and other places.
 Therefore, certain products that are permitted by the Rabbis are strictly forbidden by the Karaites, such as "Kosher for Passover" cakes containing potato starch and baking powder.